This website use cookies for best experience. For more details read our Cookie Policy and Privacy Policy.

 COMPET ministers keep momentum behind the 28th regime, while safeguards, legal certainty, and labour rules remain open.

-Council work continues, JURI draft arrives
+Council work continues, the JURI draft lands

-Irish Presidency and JURI amendments
+Irish Presidency and the amendment window

 Parliament mandate path